getsentry/sentry-docs/docs/pricing.rst

 Reserved Capacity
 `````````````````

-Reserved capacity allows you to prepay annually for significant discounts (up to 75%).
-Your reserved capacity is always applied before on-demand capacity.
+Reserved capacity allows you to prepay annually for significant discounts (up to 70%).
+Your prepaid, reserved capacity is always applied before on-demand capacity.
 Unused reserved capacity expires at the end of each billing month.

 **Reserved Capacity Price Schedule**